-- You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$8,000 limit for the calendar year.
-Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year. - During this payment stage, the plan pays the full cost for your Part D covered drugs.
-You pay nothing.
+You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$2,000 limit for the calendar year.
+Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year.

+- During this payment stage, the plan pays the full cost for your Part D covered drugs.
+You pay nothing. - For excluded drugs covered under our enhanced benefit, you pay \$1.60

-SECTION 8 Part D Vaccines.
-What you pay for depends on how and where you get them
+SECTION 7 Part D Vaccines: What you pay for depends on how and where you get them

-Important Message About What You Pay for Vaccines - Our plan covers most adult Part D vaccines at no cost to you even if you haven't paid your deductible.
-Refer to your plan's "Drug List" or contact Customer Service for coverage and cost sharing details about specific vaccines.
+Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits and are covered under Part B. Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's Drug List.
+Our plan covers most adult Part D vaccines at no cost to you.
+Refer to your plan's Drug List or contact Customer Service for coverage and cost-sharing details about specific vaccines.